kuopinghsu/srv32/README.md

     $ make
-    make all         build all diags and run the RTL sim make hello       build hello diag and run the RTL sim make dhrystone   build Dhrystone diag and run the RTL sim make coremark    build Coremark diag and run the RTL sim
+    make all         build all diags and run the RTL sim make build       build all diags and the RTL make hello       build hello diag and run the RTL sim make dhrystone   build Dhrystone diag and run the RTL sim make coremark    build Coremark diag and run the RTL sim